 Inspired by COP26, twenty-five pupils from seven schools across West Lothian, Fife, Clackmannanshire, Stirling, and Glasgow came together to create a powerful art installation with Clarion the Bear at its heart.
 The Design for the Planet workshop was hosted by the Futures Institute at Dollar Academy (FIDA) on Saturday 6th and Sunday 7th November 2021.

-The second day saw pupils enjoy a huge surprise by meeting Clarion after his historic trip on foot from Shropshire to COP26.
+The second day saw pupils enjoy a huge surprise when Clarion was revealed to them after his historic trip on foot from Shropshire to COP26.
 They carried him together into the building, navigating through almost impossibly narrow doorways and stairwells, before creating a large-scale installation with the bear as its centrepiece, drawing upon their new perspectives on monuments and design experience.

 The Design for the Planet workshop embodied a new way of learning pioneered by FIDA, in which young people collaborate with professionals beyond the sphere of school to design solutions to challenges rooted in the UN Sustainable Development Goals.

 For more information and to book courses for young people visit www.fida.world